 Q. Do you require uniforms?

-A. No, uniforms are not required, however, we ask our drivers to remember that they are the face of our company in our customers’ eyes.
+A. Uniforms are only required for intermodal drivers.
+However, we ask our drivers to remember that they are the face of our company in our customers’ eyes.
 We require our drivers to look neat, clean and professional.
 We also have discounted Schneider apparel available for purchase.

-A. Vacation pay is based on years of service.
-One week of paid vacation is earned after one year of employment:
+Paid time off is based on years of service.
+One week of paid time off is earned after one year of employment:

-1 year of service = 1 week paid vacation
+1 year of service = 1 week paid time off

-2 years of service = 2 weeks paid vacation
+2 years of service = 2 weeks paid time off

-7 years of service = 3 weeks paid vacation
+7 years of service = 3 weeks paid time off

-15 years of service = 4 weeks paid vacation
+15 years of service = 4 weeks paid time off

 Q. Will I receive layover and detention pay?